dohahelmy/resources-intel-edge-ai-scholarship-2020/Computer_Vision.md

 * Computer Vision — An Introduction **Medium** https://towardsdatascience.com/computer-vision-an-introduction-bbc81743a2f7
 * The Most Intuitive and Easiest Guide for Convolutional Neural Network https://towardsdatascience.com/the-most-intuitive-and-easiest-guide-for-convolutional-neural-network-3607be47480
 * Computer Vision by Andrew Ng — 11 Lessons Learned **Medium** https://link.medium.com/42kNdcdgB2
+* Machine vision that sees things more the way we do is easier for us to understand https://www.technologyreview.com/f/614870/ai-machine-vision-interpretable/

 ## Books/Papers
 * Computer Vision Foundations and Applications  http://vision.stanford.edu/teaching/cs131_fall1718/files/cs131-class-notes.pdf